-3.5 There is no requirement for advertisements to provide information on risks for surgical interventions.
-Procedures are often presented as a desirable commodity, which may be interpreted by the reader as "fool-proof".
+3.5 There is no requirement for advertisements to provide information on risks for - surgical interventions.
+Procedures are often presented as a desirable commodity, 2016/PROF/333

-3.6 Unlike advertisements for instance in the financial, tobacco, alcohol or food industry where there is an obligation to list potential harmful consequences, there is no such obligation in medical advertising.
+3.6 Unlike advertisements for instance in the financial, tobacco, alcohol or food industry where there is an obligation to list potential harmful consequences, there is no such obligation in medical advertising These should be set out however in patient information made available either in advance or at preliminary consultation stage.

-Misleading and unethical advertising
+Avoiding Mmisleading and unethical advertising

-- 3.7 Advertising used in the refractive industry can be misleading, for instance "100% 20/20 vision" and similar, which to the reader suggests the procedure performed by the provider is a 100% guarantee.
-Such statements are often not independently verified or framed with reference to what may be a highly selected patient group.
+3.7 Advertising used in the refractive industry canshould not be misleading, for instance "100%

+20/20 vision" and similar, which to the reader could suggests the procedure performed by the provider is a 100% guarantee.
+Such statements are often not-independently verified or framed with reference to what may be a highly selected patient group.
 These statements do not consider quality of vision attained or the so-called 20/20 unhappy patient.
-The average consumer does not have the knowledge to pick this apart and is thus vulnerable. - 3.8 Celebrity endorsements are commonly used in numerous forms including social media.
-They are designed to glamorize the procedure and attract patients to the specific clinic endorsed.
-There is no requirement to declare a financial interest on the part of the celebrity.
-Interests may include surgery at no cost or endorsement fees. - 3.9 Cost is always a serious consideration for patients and can be critical in terms of deciding which procedure or which clinic to opt for.
-Financial inducements, specifically time-limited offers, provide undue pressure on patients to make a decision without giving them the time to perform their due diligence, considering the risks and finding out more about the clinic and the surgeon.
+You must not claim that interventions are risk free.
+The information you publish must be factual and be able to be checked.
+The average consumer does not have the medical knowledge to pick this apart and is thus vulnerableinterpret or challenge ambiguous information.

+3.8 Celebrity endorsements are commonly used in numerous forms including socialmedia.
+They are designed to glamorize the procedure and attract patients to thespecific clinic endorsed.
+There is no requirement to declare a financial interest on thepart of the celebrity.
+Interests may include surgery at no cost or endorsement fees.

+3.9 Cost is always a serious consideration for patients and can be critical in terms of deciding which procedure or which clinic to opt for.
+Financial inducements, specifically time-limited offers, provideshould not put undue pressure on patients to make a decision without giving them the time to perform their due diligence, considering the risks and finding out more about the clinic and the surgeon.
+Information about pricing, including advertising, should be clear so that the patient knows the financial implications of their decisions.
 There is also a lack of clarity in price advertising such as "From £395.00 per eye..." as the criteria that must be met may well be impractical and in reality very few patients may be able to avail themselves of the "offer".